-If we look at the longer list of supposed abrogated verses we find that nearly 100 verses have been abrogated by Sura 9 verse 5, the infamous Verse of the Sword.
+If we look at the long list of supposed abrogated verses, we find that nearly 100 verses have been abrogated by Sura 9 verse 5, the infamous Verse of the Sword.

 [9:5] Once the Sacred Months are past, (and they refuse to make peace) you may kill the idol worshipers when you encounter them, punish them, and resist every move they make.
 If they repent and observe the Contact Prayers (Salat) and give the obligatory charity (Zakat), you shall let them go.
 GOD is Forgiver, Most Merciful.